DanielBMarkham/Info-Ops/manuscript/chapter3.md

 Sapir, Whorf, and Chomsky were linguists.
 These are people who study languages.
 It's a relatively new science.
 The general study of languages, of course, has been going on forver.
 Studying how all the different languages have similarities and differences started happening only in the last 150 years or so.

-There are a ton of interesting debates going on in linguistics, but big one in the movie concerns the Sapir-Whorf hypothesis and linguistic structuralism, probably best-expressed in Chomsky's "Syntactic Structures"[^3-2]
+There are a ton of interesting debates going on in linguistics, but the big one in the movie concerns the Sapir-Whorf hypothesis and linguistic structuralism, probably best-expressed in Chomsky's "Syntactic Structures"[^3-2]

 [^3-2]: I thought about using the phrases "linguistic relativism" and "universal grammar" but by using the names of the linguists I hope to personalize the story.
 Here's a nice discussion of the two ideas bounced up against one another. [https://linguistics.stackexchange.com/questions/14673/sapir-whorf-vs-chomsky](https://linguistics.stackexchange.com/questions/14673/sapir-whorf-vs-chomsky)